vishaltiwari/CCSN_rem_mass_dis/README.md

 Looking at the results from the simulation runs:

 **Fe Core vs Initial Mass**
+- The following is a scatter plot showing the Fe core masses in the blue triangle and the Si shell mass in the orange square for each of the 97 models that were run.
+Each seperate plot shows a different metallicity value shown at the top of the subplot.
+- We can clearly see from the plots, that for a fixed metallictiy value, the Fe core and Si shell mass increases with progenitor mass, which is what we would expect.
+- Further we can see that for higher values of metallictiy we have a higher Fe core and Si shell mass.
+Because of the inverse relation with Ye.

 ![Fe Core vs Progenitor Mass](https://github.com/vishaltiwari/CCSN_rem_mass_dis/blob/master/images/fe_sI_core.png)

 **Core mass and its effect on Metallicity**
+- This plots shows the Fe core mass vs progenitor mass of each model.
+The shade of the datapoint represents the metallictiy of that model.
+We can clearly see the relationship of the Z vs core mass.
+- Further we can say that the points above the max mass limit of a neutron star(~3 solar masses) will all be black holes.
+Ofcourse points below 3 soloar masses can be black holes, which depends on how much matter actually falls back onto the remnant.

 ![Core vs Initial Mass(with Z)](https://github.com/vishaltiwari/CCSN_rem_mass_dis/blob/master/images/Fecore_mass_vs_main_seq_metal.png)

 **Fe Core Distribution Function**
+- From the Fe core masses we can make a distribution function of the number of remnanet having a paricular mass range.
+- The following plots show this distribution of Fe core masses.
+Here the bin size of the remnant massis 0.035 solar masses.
+- We can observe peaks ~1.8 solar masses and another around 2.3 solar masses.
+Timmes.et.al[1] get a similar valued peak at around 1.6 solar masses.
+They also get a major peak at 1.2 solar masses, which is not in this plot.
+This is because the "pre_ms_to_core_collapse" model failed to converge for masses [11-16] solar masses, which would have given this 1.2 solar mass peak.

 ![Fe Core Distribution Function](https://github.com/vishaltiwari/CCSN_rem_mass_dis/blob/master/images/Fe_core_distribution.png)

 **Fe Core + Si Shell Distribution Function**

+- Similar mass distribution, with the addition of Si shell mass to the model.

 ![Fe Core + Si Shell Distribution Function](https://github.com/vishaltiwari/CCSN_rem_mass_dis/blob/master/images/Fe_plus_si_core_distribution.png)

 **Final Remnant Mass**

+- To calculate the final remnant mass, I calculated how much mass would be bound to the star.
+To do this, I calculated the escape velocity as a function of radius and compared that with the velocity of the ejecta at that radius.
+If the velocity at that radius is less than the escape velocity, the mass iterior to that location is bound and will fall onto the remnant.
+- The following graph shows the curve for a model (M=29 Solar mass, Z=0.01).
+Mass interior to the crossing of the curves gives the fallback mass.

 ![Bound Mass Calculation](https://github.com/vishaltiwari/CCSN_rem_mass_dis/blob/master/images/velocity_escape_graph.png)

+**Final remant Mass vs Main Sequence Mass**
+- Mass calculated using the above method is plotted on the scatter plot shown below.
+- One can see that for some of the low progenitor mass, the fallback is less than the Si shell mass.
+- For high mass progenitors, a large amount falls back into the remnant, as seen from the plot.
+- This is probably because of the energy deposition on the Fe core edge(which was set to 1.5e51 erg).
+- As low mass stars are more lossly bound as compared to the higher mass stars.
+For the same energy, the shock is able to unbound large mass fractions as compared to the high mass stars.

 ![Final Mass Distribution](https://github.com/vishaltiwari/CCSN_rem_mass_dis/blob/master/images/last_plot.png)